Pierre-Nicholas Roy

 This research will lead to new simulation technologies for the discovery and design of novel and energy efficient quantum molecular materials

-Many natural processes and technologies that we rely on everyday—from medical diagnostic tools and therapies, to clean energy storage and electronic components—depend on the motions of atoms and molecules.
-In order to better understand these phenomena and improve existing technologies, we need to learn how to control and predict the behaviour of molecules.
+Many natural processes and technologies that we rely on every day—from medical tools and therapies to clean energy storage and electronics—depend on the motions of atoms and molecules.
+In order to improve existing technologies, we need to learn how to better control and predict the behaviours of atoms and molecules.
+Molecular dynamics uses computer simulation to analyze their physical movements.